Peterson upsets top seed Stephens in 1st round at Citi Open

+Gauff, the 15-year-old who reached the fourth round at Wimbledon and got into the Citi Open as a qualifier, lost 6-4, 6-2 to Zarina Diyas.

 Stephens is ranked eighth and Peterson is 70th.
 Stephens won the Citi Open in 2015 and reached the 2017 doubles final.
-Peterson, from Sweden, will face American Sachia Vickery or Italian Camila Giorgi in the second round.
+Peterson, from Sweden, will face Italian Camila Giorgi in the second round.
+Giorgi posted a 6-2, 7-5 win over Sachia Vickery of the United States.

+In the men’s draw, Jo-Wilfried Tsonga outlasted second-seeded Karen Khachanov for a 6-4, 2-6, 7-5 victory.
+Daniil Medvedev, Marin Cilic, Frances Tiafoe and Kyle Edmund also advanced.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports